Internet privacy: Big data

 Big data is generally defined as the rapid accumulation and compiling of massive amounts of information that is being exchanged over digital communication systems.
 The volume of data is large (often exceeding exabytes), cannot be handled by conventional computer processors, and is instead stored on large server-system databases.
-This information is assessed by analytic scientists using software programs, which paraphrase this information into multi-layered user trends and demographics.
+This information is assessed by analytic scientists using software programs, which parse this information into multi-layered user trends and demographics.
 This information is collected from all around the Internet, such as by popular services like Facebook, Google, Apple, Spotify or GPS systems.

 Big data provides companies with the ability to: